 All staff had been provided with training in relation to medicines management.
 The manager advised that no service users required their medicine to be administered with a syringe.
-The manager was aware that should this be required, a competency assessment would be undertaken before staff undertook this task.
+The manager was aware that should this be required; a competency assessment would be undertaken before staff undertook this task.

-The Mental Capacity Act (MCA) (2016) provides a legal framework for making decisions on behalf of service users who may lack the mental capacity to do so for themselves.
+The Mental Capacity Act (MCA) provides a legal framework for making decisions on behalf of service users who may lack the mental capacity to do so for themselves.
 The MCA requires that, as far as possible, service users make their own decisions and are helped to do so when needed.
 When service users lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.
-Staff who spoke with the inspector demonstrated their understanding that service users who lack capacity to make decisions about aspects of their care and treatment have rights as outlined in the MCA.

 Staff had completed appropriate Deprivation of Liberty Safeguards (DoLS) training appropriate to their job roles.
 The manager reported that none of the service users were subject to DoLS.
-The register for restrictive practices was viewed.